How to fix the blue screen of death error in Windows 10

 The blue screen of death can also occur if connected hardware isn't compatible with Windows 10.

-Visit your hardware manufacturer's support website to determine if it's compatible with Windows 10.
-If it’s incompatible, disconnect it and opt for a suitable replacement.
+Check your hardware manufacturer's support website to confirm Windows 10 compatibility.
+Disconnect incompatible hardware and choose a suitable replacement.

 Fix the blue screen of death without desktop access

-If you can't access the desktop, you can use features like System Restore and Safe Mode as workarounds.
-We will be going over the following:
+If you cannot access the desktop, System Restore and Safe Mode can help.
+We will cover:

 Undo recent changes using System Restore